telerik/reporting-docs/report-items/map/map-types/choropleth-map.md

 ---
-title: Add a Choropleth Map to the Report with the Map Wizard
+title: Choropleth Maps
-page_title: Add a Choropleth Map to Report with the Map Wizard
+page_title: Adding Choropleth Maps to the Report
-description: "Learn how to add a Telerik Reporting Choropleth map to the report when using the Map Wizard and the Telerik Report Designers."
+description: "Learn how to add a Telerik Reporting Choropleth Map to the report when using the Map Wizard and the Telerik Report Designers."
-type: how-to
 slug: telerikreporting/designing-reports/report-structure/map/how-to/how-to-setup-a-choropleth-using-the-map-wizard
 tags: telerik, reporting, map, report, item, add, choropleth, with, designers, wizard
 previous_url: /ChoroplethHowToSetupAChoroplethWithCsvAndShapefile, /report-items/map/how-to/how-to-setup-a-choropleth-using-the-map-wizard, /knowledge-base/map-add-choropleth-with-map-wizard-to-reports
+position: 1
 ---

-# Learn How to Add a Choropleth Map to the Report with the Map Wizard
+# Adding Choropleth Maps to Reports with the Map Wizard

-In this article, you will learn how to add a Choropleth map to my report by using the Map Wizard and the Standalone Report Designer.
+This article demonstrates how to add a Choropleth map to your report by using the Map Wizard of the Standalone Report Designer.

-The suggested approach will create and set up a Choropleth map that will show the world population for each country, coloring its area depending on the population density value.
+The suggested approach will create and set up a Choropleth map that will show the world population for each country and coloring its area depending on the population density value.

 You will use a [CSV Data Source]({%slug telerikreporting/designing-reports/report-designer-tools/desktop-designers/tools/data-source-wizards/csvdatasource-wizard%}) for the analytical data and an [ESRI Shapefile](http://en.wikipedia.org/wiki/Shapefile) for the spatial data.